jrdstiansay/weather-app/README.md

 # Weather App

 My weather app stands out as the best implementation because I am using **Laravel 10** as my backend the latest laravel version, for my frontend I'm using **VueJS 3** implementing ```<script setup>``` which is more succinct code with less boilerplate, better runtime performance and better IDE type-inference performance.
-Also the implementation is the best with it's beautiful but simple UI and functionalities.
+Also the implementation is the best with it's beautiful but simple UI and functionalities complimented with simple animations.

 ## Installation